Latest Articles

 As you move forward, remember that you’re not alone in this journey.
 Many people are waking up to the harmful effects of diet culture and choosing a different path.
 You’re part of a growing movement towards a more compassionate, intuitive approach to eating and body image.

 In conclusion, breaking free from diet culture is a process, but it’s one that can lead to profound healing in your relationship with food and your body.
-By recognizing what diet culture is, understanding its impact, and taking steps to challenge its influence, you’re paving the way for a more peaceful, joyful relationship with eating.
+By recognising what diet culture is, understanding its impact, and taking steps to challenge its influence, you’re paving the way for a more peaceful, joyful relationship with eating.
 And that, dear reader, is far more valuable than any diet could ever be.

 My Journey: Escaping the Diet Culture Bubble